RenderKit/embree/README.md

 `rtcCommit` call, or lazily during the `rtcIntersect` or `rtcOccluded` calls.

-Also see [tutorial09] for an example of how to use the displacement mapping functions.
+Also see tutorial [Displacement Geometry] for an example of how to use the displacement mapping functions.

 Sharing Threads with Embree
 ---------------------------